qdrant/landing_page/qdrant-landing/content/articles/embedding-recycler.md

 This trick lets us finetune one more layers from the base model as a part of the `EncoderHead` while still benefiting from the speedup in the frozen `Encoder` provided by the cache.

+n.b.: During these experiments, we used ResNet34 instead of ResNet152 as the pretrained model in order to be able to use a reasonable batch size in full training.

 ## Experiment 1: Percentage of layers recycled
 The paper states that recycling 50% of the layers yields little to no loss in performance when compared to full fine-tuning.
 In this setup, we compared performances of three methods: